 Just don't call him a drone pilot.
-The preferred nomenclature is RPA, for Remotely Piloted Aircraft.
-The word drone conjures images of brainless bots on autopilot, an implication not appreciated by the three person crew of pilot, sensor operator, and intelligence analyst typically tasked with the supervision of these relatively new additions to the military’s arsenal.
+The preferred nomenclature for these vehicles nowadays is RPA, for Remotely Piloted Aircraft.
+The word drone conjures images of brainless bots on autopilot, an implication not especially appreciated by the three person crew of pilot, sensor operator, and intelligence analyst typically tasked with the supervision of these relatively new additions to the military’s arsenal.

 REMOTE CONTROL STAKEOUT

-RPA operators might spend days or weeks lying in wait, similar to cops on a beat.
-From ergonomic chairs in ground control stations - essentially souped-up shipping containers parked on the base - they coordinate with ground intel to identify suspects and track targets through high-powered-zoom lenses controlled by a sensor operator.
-The Air Force has even begun deploying 9-camera sensors nicknamed the Gorgon Stare able to stream full motion video over a 4km radius at high-enough resolution to see facial expressions.
+Like cops on their beat, RPA operators spend days or weeks lying in wait.
+From ergonomic chairs in ground control stations - essentially souped-up shipping containers parked on base - they coordinate with ground intel to identify suspects, then track their targets through high-powered-zoom lenses controlled by a sensor operator.
+The Air Force has even begun deploying 9-camera sensors on Reaper drones nicknamed the Gorgon Stare, which are capable of streaming full motion video over a 4km radius with enough resolution to see facial expressions.
 Said Mike, "It might be little things like a group of kids throwing rocks at goats, or at each other, or an old man startled by a barking dog…but you get a sense of daily life.
 I've been on the same shift for a month and you learn the patterns.
 Like, I'll know at 5am this guy is gonna go outside and take a shit.
 I've seen a lotta' dudes take shits."

 When asked to push the button, pilots insist the distance does little to desensitize them to real life consequences.
 Ryan, a Captain who used to fly the B-52, said, "Oh yeah, you still get buck-fever, you know you're about to do some damage.
 The heart rate goes up…but we do things to calm the nerves.
 The main thing is repetition, so whether it's a training weapon or 2000 pound laser-guided missile it doesn't feel different."
 RPA pilots wear flight suits during missions and simulations, which serves to reinforce the gravity of their profession.

-An award or pat on the back cannot replace the blood buzz of flying at mach speed in combat zones.
-Many early recruits to the program flew bombers, jets or cargo planes in Iraq or Afghanistan before being "asked" to transfer to drone duty under the impression they could be reassigned after putting in enough time.
-But as demand for their new skill set increased, the timelines became moving targets, and some have been flying drones so long they would require expensive retraining to fly real jets again.
+An award or pat on the back cannot, however, replace the blood buzz of flying at mach speed in combat zones.
+Many early recruits to the program flew bombers, jets or cargo planes in Iraq or Afghanistan before being "asked" to transfer to drone duty under the impression they could reassign to a base of their choosing after putting in time on RPA rotations.
+But as demand for their new skill set increased, the timelines became moving targets, and some have been flying drones so long they would need expensive retraining to fly regular aircraft again.